The Blessings of Being A Public Association of the Faithful

 - The discipline of members.

-- The giving of directives for the corporate apostolate in consultation with the Spiritual Advisor and National Coordinator.
+- The giving of directives for the corporate apostolate in consultation with the Spiritual Advisor and International Coordinator.

 - Calling forth members for a specific service on behalf of the Marian Catechist Apostolate.